weskempa-liferay/liferay-object-data-dashboards/README.md

 ## Display Method C - Remote App (Custom Element) - Option 2, Resources Hosted in Tomcat Webapps

-   *NOTE: Choose this method when you are demoing from a live server that you have control over (such as DXPC), but you do not have access to run a separate live react server.*
+   *NOTE: Choose this method when you are working on a live server that you have control over (such as DXPC), but you do not have access to run a separate live react server.*

 1. Within your React App, run a build using 'yarn run build'